Jamaal Westerman

-Jamaal Akeem Westerman (born February 21, 1985) is a former American football defensive lineman who is currently a college football coach for Rutgers.
+Jamaal Akeem Westerman (born February 21, 1985) is an American former professional football player who was a defensive lineman who is currently a college football coach for Rutgers.
 He was signed by the New York Jets as an undrafted free agent in 2009.
-He played college football at Rutgers and was named to the Second–team All–Big East team two times.
+He played college football for the Rutgers Scarlet Knights and was named to the second–team All–Big East team two times.
 Westerman played high school football in Fort Lauderdale, Florida, at St. Thomas Aquinas High School before moving to Brampton, Ontario and attending Notre Dame Secondary School.

-In the NFL, Westerman has been a member of the Miami Dolphins, Arizona Cardinals, Indianapolis Colts, Buffalo Bills, Pittsburgh Steelers and Cleveland Browns.
-In the CFL he has been a member of the Winnipeg Blue Bombers, Montreal Alouettes, and Hamilton Tiger-Cats.
+In the National Football League (NFL), Westerman was a member of the Miami Dolphins, Arizona Cardinals, Indianapolis Colts, Buffalo Bills, Pittsburgh Steelers and Cleveland Browns.
+In the Canadian Football League (CFL), he was a member of the Winnipeg Blue Bombers, Montreal Alouettes, and Hamilton Tiger-Cats.

-Early years
+Early life

 Westerman was born in Brooklyn, New York, on February 21, 1985.
 He and his family moved to Fort Lauderdale, Florida, where Westerman began his high school career at St. Thomas Aquinas High School.
 Following his freshman season, he moved, this time to Brampton, Ontario, and enrolled at Notre Dame Secondary School.
 Westerman started every year he was there and led both the team and league in tackles and sacks.
 After graduating from Notre Dame in 2004 he was considered a two-star prospect by Rivals.com.
 Rutgers, Boise State and Central Michigan all recruited him and all offered him scholarships.
 He eventually accepted Rutgers' scholarship offer.